Generalelite17/Stock-Price-Prediction/README.md

 ---

 ## Data Collection & Preprocessing
+Data is primarily sourced from the **Yahoo Finance API**, which provides historical stock data including daily prices and volume.
 The project is designed to work with data containing the following columns:
 - **Date, Open, High, Low, Close, Volume**

-For now, dummy data is generated using the following structure:
+For testing purposes, dummy data can be used when API access is unavailable or to simulate stock data locally without external dependencies.
+The generated data follows this structure:
 - A date range starting from 2020-01-01.
 - Randomly generated values for stock prices (`Open`, `High`, `Low`, `Close`) and `Volume`.

 ### Feature Engineering
 The pipeline computes several technical indicators: